isomerpages/moh-bioethics/pages/faq.md

 **5. Does the BAC make any recommendations regarding clinical medical ethics?**

 No. The remit of the BAC only covers human biomedical research.
-Such matters fall into authority of the Ministry of Health, the National Medical Ethics Committee, and the Singapore Medical Council.
+Such matters fall under the authority of the Ministry of Health, the National Medical Ethics Committee, and the Singapore Medical Council.

 ---